emacsmirror/gap-mode/README.txt

 Running GAP in an Emacs buffer
 ------------------------------

-Type `M-x gap' to run a GAP process with input  and output through an Emacs buffer.
+Type `M-x gap` to run a GAP process with input  and output through an Emacs buffer.
 Any text typed at the end of the *gap* buffer will  be sent to GAP when the RETURN key is pressed,  and  GAP's output will  be appended to the end of the buffer.
 The mode is based on comint-mode.

 Moving back through previous commands is slightly different.
-Use  `M-p' and `M-n' for previous and  next input.
-The  command  `M-l' will find the  last input  that matches what  has already been  typed.
-There  are some other features that are  inherited (as these are) by  using comint-mode as a base (see  the documentation for gap-process-mode by typing `C-h m' in the *gap* buffer, and also the help for comint-mode: `C-h f comint-mode').
+Use  `M-p` and `M-n` for previous and  next input.
+The  command  `M-l` will find the  last input  that matches what  has already been  typed.
+There  are some other features that are  inherited (as these are) by  using comint-mode as a base (see  the documentation for gap-process-mode by typing `C-h m` in the *gap* buffer, and also the help for comint-mode: `C-h f comint-mode`).

 TAB  will complete  as usual, except  that  if there is no unique (partial) completion then  the list  of completions will   be given immediately  in a separate *Completions* buffer.
-Similarly the help  function `?', which will ask for  a topic (defaulting to  the current  identifier),  will   give its results in a *Help* buffer instead of the *gap* buffer.
+Similarly the help  function `?`, which will ask for  a topic (defaulting to  the current  identifier),  will   give its results in a *Help* buffer instead of the *gap* buffer.

-In fact, if a GAP process is running in the *gap* buffer  and NOT BUSY with a  calculation, then  completion and help   are also  available in  the gap editing mode (gap-mode) by typing `M-TAB' and `M-?' respectively.
+In fact, if a GAP process is running in the *gap* buffer  and NOT BUSY with a  calculation, then  completion and help   are also  available in  the gap editing mode (gap-mode) by typing `M-TAB` and `M-?` respectively.

-When starting up  the GAP process, giving a prefix  argument to the command (eg by typing `C-u M-x gap') will  cause the contents of the current buffer to be given to GAP as initial input,  and GAP will behave exactly as if you had typed all  the current buffer contents into the  new *gap* buffer.
+When starting up  the GAP process, giving a prefix  argument to the command (eg by typing `C-u M-x gap`) will  cause the contents of the current buffer to be given to GAP as initial input,  and GAP will behave exactly as if you had typed all  the current buffer contents into the  new *gap* buffer.
 You can also send the contents of the  current buffer to the *gap* buffer later